DPrice2000AppDev/SweepingReminders/privacy.md

 ##Location Data

-###We request your location to find the local sales tax of the area.
-This information is requested from Sale-Tax.com.
-We do not store or persist your location data in any form, and it is discarded immediately after a sales tax amount is found.
+###We request your location to calculate the time it will take to return to your parking meter.
+We do not store or persist your location data in any form, and it is discarded immediately after the meter warning is canceled or when a new warning is created.

 ##Debugging Data